IndigoUnited/automaton/README.md

 - **scaffolding-append:** Append something to a placeholder in a file
 - **scaffolding-replace:** Replace the placeholder with something
 - **scaffolding-close:** Close the placeholder (effectively removing the placeholder)
-- **scafolding-file-rename:** Rename files, replacing placeholders within directories
+- **scafolding-file-rename:** Rename files replacing placeholders found in their names

 ### Miscellaneous